-Checking the certificate should also involve comparing any information disclosed on it with any information shared by the applicant during the recruitment process.
-Certificates should be handled only by countersignatories or nominated office staff as per the DBS Code of Practice.
+Checking the certificate should also involve comparing any information disclosed on it with any information provided by the applicant during the recruitment process.
+Certificates should be treated as confidential information and handled only by countersignatories or nominated office staff as per the DBS Code of Practice.

-What to do if there is a delay in obtaining the DBS disclosure
+What to do if there is a delay in obtaining the DBS Disclosure their discretion allow an individual to begin work (without confirming the appointment) pending receipt of the enhanced DBS disclosure provided that:-

 Wherever possible, an enhanced DBS disclosure should be obtained prior to the individual starting work, and must in any event be obtained as soon as possible after the appointment.
-However, Heads may at their discretion allow an individual to begin work (without confirming the appointment) pending receipt of the enhanced DBS disclosure provided that:-
+However, Heads/Principals may at

 - a.
 The Enhanced DBS application has been submitted in advance; - b.
-A Barred List check for the Child Workforce has been undertaken17; - c.All other possible checks have been completed; and - d.
+A Barred List check for the Child Workforce has been undertaken16; - c.
+All other possible checks have been completed; and - d.
 Arrangements are made for appropriate supervision (see below).